DrFacepalm/BasicStickmanGame/README.md

 # Flying Stickman Game

+# FOREWORD
+This repository is mainly a backup for some university work.

 # STYLE GUIDE

 The style for this project is based on the Google [C++ style guide](https://google.github.io/styleguide/cppguide.html).
 There are some variations: